Tim-Maes/Bindicate/README.md

 }
 ```

-Now you can use this value when injection IOptions<TestOptions> in your service
+Now you can use this value when injecting `IOptions<TestOptions>` in your service

 ### Generics